Calanthe/Calanthe.github.io/_drafts/2016-06-14-mastermind-react-es6-webpack.markdown

 ###Let's take a guess!

 After choosing four pegs, user can submit them to check if they are correct.
-The submit button is visible only when all of the four pegs in one row are selected (link with a hash?).
+The submit button is visible only when all of the four pegs in one row are selected.
 On select, the `this.props.submitPegs` is called:

 {% highlight js %}